Housefull 4: Development

 After the success of Housefull (2010), Housefull 2 (2012), and Housefull 3 (2016), Sajid Nadiadwala announced Housefull 4 on 27 October 2017.
 The film was the fourth film in Housefull film series.

 Sajid Khan was announced as the director.
-Farhad Samji, who directed Housefull 3 came on board to write screenplay and dialogues, from the story by Sajid Nadiadwala.
+Farhad Samji, who directed Housefull 3 came on board to write the screenplay and dialogues, from the story by Sajid Nadiadwala.

 The film was made on a budget of ₹75 crore.
 In February 2018, it was reported that the film would commence filming in June 2018, in order to give time to post-production and VFX works.
 DNEG was reported to be do the VFX works of the film, the team shifted from London to Mumbai till the release for the same.
 The theatrical distribution, overseas, satellite and digital rights of the film were acquired by Fox Star Studios for ₹200 crore.

-The technicians includes cinematographer Sudeep Chatterjee, editor Rameshwar S. Bhagat, production designers Amit Ray and Subrata Chakraborty, stunt director Sham Kaushal, art directors Rupam Paul, Pallavi Pethkar, and Vinayak Joshi, costume designers Rimple, and Harpreet Narula and choreographers Farah Khan, Ganesh Acharya and Chinni Prakash.
+The technicians include cinematographer Sudeep Chatterjee, editor Rameshwar S. Bhagat, production designers Amit Ray and Subrata Chakraborty, stunt director Sham Kaushal, art directors Rupam Paul, Pallavi Pethkar, and Vinayak Joshi, costume designers Rimple, and Harpreet Narula and choreographers Farah Khan, Ganesh Acharya and Chinni Prakash.

 Casting

 Mukesh Chhabra served as the casting director.
 Akshay Kumar and Riteish Deshmukh, who were part of previous films in the series were part of the film.
 Bobby Deol joined the cast in March 2018.
-The film marks fifth collaboration his with Kumar after Ajnabee (2001), Ab Tumhare Hawale Watan Sathiyo (2004), Dosti: Friends Forever (2005), and Thank You (2011).
+The film marks his fifth collaboration with Kumar after Ajnabee (2001), Ab Tumhare Hawale Watan Sathiyo (2004), Dosti: Friends Forever (2005), and Thank You (2011).

 While Kriti Sanon and Pooja Hegde joined the casts and lead actresses in March 2018, Kriti Kharbanda joined in June 2018.
 Sharad Kelkar joined the cast in August 2018.
 Rana Daggubati joined the cast in November 2018.
 In May 2019, it was reported that Nawazuddin Siddiqui would appear as a Baba in a song.